In that last decade though, social networking hasn’t just changed us as individuals, but as employers and employees as well.

 Sure it’s scary, but…

-Using social systems that allow an open voice to employees, or even customers, prospects and the whole community that surrounds your entire organisation can be scary.
+Using social systems that allow an open voice to employees, or even customers, prospects and the whole community that surrounds your entire organization can be scary.

-I don’t know about you, but I’d rather hear an employee or partner complain and curse to me than post it on Glassdoor or review sites.
+I don’t know about you, but I’d rather hear an employee or partner complain and curse at me than post it on Glassdoor or review sites.

 It’s not only about maintaining a company image, but hearing this type of feedback internally allows companies to dig deeper, understand issues, and remedy things.

-And OMG, stop it with the social media policy.
+Put a stop to the social media policy.